• Skip to primary navigation

 Parking

 Thankfully, Winnipeg has a lot of parking options.
-Most areas of the city have free parking, although it is sometimes limited to two hours during peak times.
+Most city areas have free parking, although it is sometimes limited to two hours during peak times.
 For everywhere else, especially downtown, there are parking meters or parking lots that take payment by credit card; prices are very reasonable, usually only $2 per hour.
-There is also an app called PayByPhone that allows you to pay for and update your parking.
+There is also an app named ‘PayByPhone‘ that allows you to pay for and update your parking.

 Where to Stay in Winnipeg